seungtae62/seungtae62/README.md

 I like to build scalable edge-cloud systems, working with Kubernetes, using Go, Python, Java and AI.

-🔭 Currently exploring: MLOps and edge computing
+🔭 Currently working on: MLOps and Edge-Cloud Architecture
 💬 Open to collaborate on cloud-native projects

 <!--